A Penny Well Spent

 HyJean shook her head.
 ‘I think the more likely plan is that he’s going to interrupt the shipment, delivering his booby-trapped bogs in the other lorry instead.
 They get installed, he sets them off, takes out the competition and causes chaos for the council.’

 ‘Pffft, don’t be ridiculous Jean,’ the captain chuckled.
 His laugh soon died down though as HyJean folded her arms and raised an eyebrow.
+There was no confusing what this facial gesture meant.
 ‘Okay, so maybe that plan does sound more plausible.
-I still prefer my idea though.’
+I still prefer my idea though.
+Have Mary call all the insurance companies in Filtham to warn them just in case.
+And call me a doctor, I think I’ve got a ruptured spleen.’

 A few hours later, Faucet returned to the base and informed the rest of the squad about what had happened with the Commode Dragon.
 Captain Clean had been cleaned up, had a shower and changed into his everyday clothes.
-He still looked the worse for wear though.
+The ruptured spleen turned out to be cramp, but he still looked the worse for wear.

 ‘They said it was just a small stroke and he’ll be alright in a few days.
-I would’ve been back sooner, but one of the doctors saw me use my powers and asked if I’d go to the children’s ward and entertain the kids.’
-He sat down on a chair and added, ‘Oh and you may get a letter saying they’re suing us for water damage, sorry.’
+I would’ve been back sooner, but one of the doctors saw me use my powers and asked if I’d go to the children’s ward and entertain the kids,’ he said as he entered the base and took off his mask.
+‘Oh, and you may get a letter saying they’re suing us for water damage, sorry.’

 ‘What?’ asked HyJean.
 ‘Why?
 What happened?’

-‘It totally wasn’t my fault,’ said Faucet, using a preposition that is very rarely true.
-‘This annoying little kid said I couldn’t turn hit the machine’s switch from the other side of the room, and –’
+‘It totally wasn’t my fault,’ said Faucet, using a phrase that is very rarely true.
+‘This annoying little kid said I couldn’t hit the sign next to the alarm system from the other side of the room, and –’

 ‘Alright, I can see where this is going,’ said HyJean.
 ‘Anyway, we’ve got more important things to discuss.’